Russia Posts Video Game Screenshot As 'Irrefutable Proof' of US Helping IS - Slashdot

 That suggests someone tricked him.
 Is it a new method to get rid of a ministry?

 Virtually assured destruction.
-(Score:2)
+(Score:3)

 I can't wait until the Russians see what kind of military hardware we have in other video games.
 They are going to be totally scared.